centreon/centreon-documentation/versioned_docs/version-22.04/reporting/installation.md

 The MariaDB monitoring database is hosted on the central monitoring server.

-Run the command below to allow the reporting server to connect to the databases on the to the databases on the monitoring server.
+Run the command below to allow the reporting server to connect to the databases on the monitoring server.

 Use the following option:

 ```shell